dduan/duan.ca/articles/2022/12/10/lazy-mastodon.md

 media files I post?

 There are a lot of step-by-step set-up tutorials on the internet.
 This post is, definitively, not one of those.
 But having gone through the process of [setting up an instance on DigitalOcean][], I end up with a few tips and tricks to share!
 Let's through them:

-1. If you have a Digital Ocean account, setting a server up is as simple as searching up "Mastodon" in their market place as a step in creating your Droplet.
+1. If you have a DigitalOcean account, setting a server up is as simple as searching up "Mastodon" in their market place as a step in creating your Droplet.
 2. You _do not_ need an email server for a single-user instance.
 Think about it, you have root access to the database, what do you need email for?
 Verify your own identity?
 Spam yourself?